usuaero/Pylot/docs/source/creating_input_files.md

 >>>>Whether to output intermediate guesses at each step of the iterative trim algorithm.
 Helps inform the user as to the progress/convergence of trim.
 Defaults to false.
 >>
 >>**"initial_state" : dict, optional**
 >>>If this key is specified, the simulator will start the aircraft in the given state.
 No trimming will be performed.
-If this key is not specified, "trim" must be alternately specified.
+If this key is not specified, "trim" or "landed" must be alternately specified.
 >>>
 >>>**"position" : vector**
 >>>>Position of the origin of the aircraft's body-fixed coordinate system in earth-fixed coordinates.